-At a time when polarizing rhetoric is pervasive, we invite you to do something quite different: Discover and share through stories, memoir, creative non-fiction, and poetry what it takes to create genuine harmony with someone who feels challengingly different from you, what it takes to discover a common chord in our increasingly contentious and intolerant world.
+At a time when polarizing rhetoric is pervasive, we invite you to do something quite different: Discover and share through stories, memoir, creative non-fiction, and poetry what you have learned in your own life about the opposite dynamic—about what it takes to create genuine harmony with someone who feels challengingly different from you, what it takes to re-create a common chord in our increasingly contentious and intolerant world.

 We begin with three assumptions.

 First: The most important moral measure of any society is how it speaks of and conceptualizes the value of every one of its members, unfortunate and fortunate, liberal and conservative, urban and rural, of any ethnicity, race or class.
 In a democracy like ours, this is not only a moral measure but also a civic one.
 Its essence is a presumption of good faith.
 This good faith is expressed through discovering and rediscovering and organizing around our common good—and that discovering and rediscovering depend heavily on our ability to see the good in each other in all our difference.
 Really see it, lift it up, and do the same with our own.
 This is not a zero-sum world, a zero-sum country, unless we think it so.
 To think it so defies the one commitment we do share in this idealistically defined democracy—that we are each of intrinsic, inalienable value.